← Back to Articles

 Benefits:

-• Easier than ADF (only 2 days of restriction)
+• Easier than ADF (only 2 restriction days)

 • Social flexibility (schedule fast days around events)